jrstinson/TeamKiwi/content/someotherteam.md

-title: project-template
+title: some other team
 tags: interesting
-owner: admin

 #Members
-* Default Admin.
-Nice.
+*

 ###Rules
 * No surprises.